Impact

 Risk and Exploitability

-No CVSS or EPSS values are provided, and the vulnerability is not listed in the CISA KEV catalog, indicating that no widespread exploitation has been documented.
-However, because the weakness involves kernel reference counting, it likely requires privileged local code execution or a scenario where kernel memory corruption can be triggered remotely through malformed packet handling.
+The CVSS score is 5.5 and the EPSS score is < 1%; the vulnerability is not listed in the CISA KEV catalog, indicating that no widespread exploitation involves a race condition (CWE-362) and kernel reference counting (CWE-820), it likely requires privileged local code execution or a scenario where kernel memory corruption can be triggered remotely through malformed packet handling.
 The risk is therefore moderate to high for environments that enable concurrent SYNPROXY configuration; the primary exploitation vector is concurrent hook registration by a privileged user or attacker who can manipulate firewall rule sets.

 OpenCVE Enrichment